bfulroth/simple_stats/README.rst

-A Python package ce containing methods for EDA, bootstrapping, and hypothesis testing
+A Python package containing methods for EDA, bootstrapping, and hypothesis testing

 * Free software: MIT license